macadyls/Data-Visualization-matplotlib/README.md

  ## Observable trends

 1. Mouse ID g989 had duplicate varying tumor sizes at the same timepoints and had to therefor be excluded in the analysis
-2. Capomulin and Ramicane had the lowest tumor volum of 40.68 mm and 40.22 mm respectively.
+2. Capomulin and Ramicane had the lowest tumor volume of 40.68 mm and 40.22 mm respectively.
 They both were also the only drug regimens that had a standard error below 5, implying the more reliable choice.
 Furthermore, they were the most popular drug regimen with at 230 and 228 mices respectively.
 3. There is a potential outlier in the Infubinol regimen as a mouse had a tumour volume (36.32 mm) below the lower bound (36.83 mm).